Srivasavi-vipparla/pm-project/README.md

 <li>Schedule</li>
 <li>Budget</li>
 </ol>
--Our Project
+- Our Project
--Our Team:
+- Our Team:
 <p>Vipparla,Sri Vasavi as a Product Onwer.</p>
 <p>Nuvvala,Manoj as a Scrum Master.</p>
 <p>Ramavaram,Abhilash as a Developer.</p>
 <p>Arla,Madhu Babu as a Designer.</p>
--Project Charter
+- Project Charter
--Scope
+- Scope
--Schedule:
+- Schedule:

--Budget
+- Budget
--Our Project
+- Our Project
--Introduce your project title and tag line
+- Introduce your project title and tag line
--One paragraph: short advertisement/summary of your proposed project
+- One paragraph: short advertisement/summary of your proposed project